kanzitelli/rnn-starter/README.md

 So why not put them all together? 😏

-P.S.
 Big love and gratitude to all people who are working on React Native, Expo and React Native Navigation!

 ## 🏃‍♂️ Getting Started